Inferring neuronal couplings from spiking data using a systematic procedure with a statistical criterion: Introduction

-While the statistical mechanical approaches have succeeded in revealing the nontrivial natures of biological systems, there still remain unsatisfactory points in those earlier studies.
-Two crucial points are the lack of objective criteria to determine the bin size for discretizing signals in time and to effectively screen relevant couplings obtained by inference techniques.
-In this Letter, we propose an objective procedure to resolve these defects based on the methods of information theory (Method I in Fig.1) and computational statistics (Method II in Fig.1), respectively.
-Our methods can be applied to a wide variety of dynamical systems exhibiting event sequences irrespective of the directionality of connectivities.
-As motivating examples, we applied our methods to a mathematical model of neuronal networks called the Izhikevich model \cite{izhikevich2003simple,izhikevich2004model,izhikevich2008large} and to {\it in vitro} neuronal networks of rats cortical cells.
+While statistical-mechanics approaches have revealed the nontrivial nature of biological systems, there still remain unsatisfactory points in earlier studies.
+Two crucial points are the lack of an objective criterion to determine bin size for temporal discretization of signals and to effectively screen relevant couplings obtained by inference techniques.
+In this paper, we describe an objective procedure to resolve these issues based on the methods of information theory (Method I in Fig. \ref{fig:coarse_grain}) and computational statistics (Method II in Fig. \ref{fig:coarse_grain}), respectively.
+These methods can be applied to a wide variety of dynamical systems that exhibit event sequences irrespective of the directionality of connectivities.
+As a representative example, we apply these methods to a mathematical model of plausible neuronal networks called the Izhikevich model \citep{izhikevich2003simple}.
+Consequently, we can reconstruct the underlying couplings of the networks with high accuracy, even when using the simple kinetic Ising model as the inference model.
+Motivated by this finding, we also apply these methods to {\it in vitro} neuronal networks of rat cortical cells cultured in a simple circular structure \citep{isomura2015signal}.
+Thanks to this physical constraint, the anatomical connections of the cultured system are expected to also have the circular structure.
+The inferred couplings derived by our inference methods actually exhibit the clear circular structure expected by the experimental design.
+The result suggests that the kinetic Ising model, despite its simplicity, can be a good, reliable estimator of the sign pattern of true synaptic couplings.